 Curtis Weller, Ph.D.
 P.E.
 (Chairman of the Board)

-Dr. Weller is the current interim head of the Department of Food Science and Technology and the interim director of The Food Processing Center at the University of Nebraska-Lincoln.
+Dr. Weller is the head of the Department of Food Science and Technology and the director of The Food Processing Center at the University of Nebraska-Lincoln.
 Much of Dr. Weller’s research has focused on food and bio-products engineering with particular attention to value added processing of agricultural commodities and determining physical properties.
 He directs the Nebraska Manufacturing Extension Partnership (MEP) that supports manufacturing operations through support from the National Institute of Standards and Technology (NIST)..

 Steve Taylor, Ph.D.

 Dr. Taylor is Co-Director for the Food Allergen Research and Resource Program (FARRP) and a professor with the Department of Food Science and Technology at the University of Nebraska-Lincoln.
 His research involves food allergens and allergy-like illnesses including the development, evaluation, and improvement of immunochemical methods for detecting allergens and allergenic foods, risk assessment approaches for allergenic foods, determining threshold doses and the effect of food processing on food allergens.

 Mike Willer is Vice President RD&E, Ecolab Food & Beverage North America.
 He has over 14 years of experience in automation and sensors in the field of industrial water treatment (cooling water, boilers, waste water).
 Since 2014, Dr. Willer has led a product development team focused on new cleaning and sanitizing solutions for the food industry.
 Ecolab’s specific aim is to develop integrated solutions comprised of innovative chemistry, equipment, service, and data visualization that address unsolved problems in the food and beverage industry.